Hon’ble Calcutta High Court Grants Stay on Public Notice Issued by CGPDTM Office

 Step 5: Visit the Authorized Service Center

-Search for the nearest authorized service center on the official website.
+Search for the nearest authorized service centre on the official website.
 Carry the product, original invoice, and warranty card.
 Ask the staff to inspect the device.
 If they accept it for repair, request a printed service receipt or job sheet.
 If the staff refuses service, ask for the name and contact information of the service manager and inform the company about the incident through email or call.

 Step 6: Ask for the Resolution Timeline